Boards And Commissions

-The remaining sections of the bill make changes to statutory provisions governing various boards with appointed members, including:
+The remaining sections of the act make changes to statutory provisions governing various boards with appointed members, including:

 - Repealing deadlines for events or actions that have already occurred;

-- Repealing language setting specific expiration dates or requirements for board members' terms in order to create staggering of the board members' terms, and replacing it with a general requirement that the terms of office are staggered;
+- Repealing language setting specific expiration dates or requirements for board members' terms in order to create staggering of the board members' terms and replacing it with a general requirement that terms be staggered;

 - Repealing requirements for notice and hearing before a board member can be removed for cause by an appointing authority;